Puppet Strings

 Puppet Strings is the fifth studio album by American rock band Fuel.
-Released March 4, 2014, it is their first and only studio effort since 2003's Natural Selection to feature original lead singer Brett Scallions and the only Fuel album not to feature original songwriter/guitarist, Carl Bell and bassist Jeff Abercrombie.
-Additionally, no one who participated in the recording of Puppet Strings participated in the recording of Fuel's previous album Angels & Devils or the next album Anomaly.
+Released March 4, 2014, it is their final album to feature original lead singer Brett Scallions, and the only Fuel album not to feature original songwriter/guitarist Carl Bell.
+Additionally, none of the album's personnel contributed to the recording of Fuel's previous album Angels & Devils (2007) or the next album Anomaly.

-It is the final album to feature Brett Scallions on vocals as he left in 2020 due to unresolved differences.